 My advice is to select one method.
 Do not start with the MRA and switch to the FRA later.
 This will only require extra time, money and effort.
 It does not make sense to keep both options open.

-Finally, I would like to emphasize that, even though IFRS 16 feels like an obligation for many companies, the new reporting standard also presents various opportunities.
-Using IFRS 16, you establish lease contracts in a more structured manner, which can be valuable because it's easier to compare contracts and look at the number of lessors.
+Finally, I would like to emphasize that, even though IFRS 16, GASB 87 and ASC 842 feel like an obligation for many companies, the new reporting standard also presents various opportunities.
+Using the new standards you establish lease contracts in a more structured manner, which can be valuable because it's easier to compare contracts and look at the number of lessors.
 You may ask yourself, “which contracts turn out to be most favorable?”
 Perhaps it would be better to reduce the number of lessors so that, as a larger buyer, you have more negotiating power.

 Whether a company opts for the FRA or MRA, structuring the figures can lead to gains.
-In that case, IFRS 16 will no longer feel like a chore, but also an opportunity.
+In that case, IFRS 16, GASB 87 and ASC 842 no longer feel like a chore, but also an opportunity.

-Learn more what there is to consider when implementing IFRS 16, download the joint white paper between Accenture and Planon.
+Learn more about what there is to consider when implementing IFRS 16, GASB 87 and ASC 842, download the joint white paper between Accenture and Planon.

 Managing Director Finance & Risk at Accenture